Topological recursion for generalised Kontsevich graphs and r-spin intersection numbers: Special geometry and combinatorics of the string equation

-The formulation of \cite{AvM92} equivalently characterises $\mathfrak T_N$ as a solution of the string equation among highest-weight vectors of the infinite-dimensional associative W-algebra $\mathbf W_r$ \cite{BoSch95}, namely solutions to $\mathbf W_r$-constraints as mentioned in the introduction.
-Genus expanded, and leaving the genus zero case out for simplicity, it reads
+The formulation of \cite{AvM92} equivalently characterises $Z^{[r]}$ as a solution of the string equation among highest-weight vectors of the infinite-dimensional associative W-algebra $\mathbf W_r$ \cite{BoSch95}, namely solutions to $\mathbf W_r$-constraints as mentioned in the introduction.
+Genus expanded, the string equation \eqref{eq:string:ciliated} reads